MI-AFP/tutorials/tutorials/06_io-test-doc.md

           hClose handle
 ```

-In similar manner you can work with binary files (you would use `ByteString`s) and temporary files.
+In a similar manner, you can work with binary files (you would use `ByteString`s) and temporary files.
 To work with sockets (network communication), you can use some library like [network](hackage.haskell.org/package/network/) or specifically for HTTP [wreq](https://hackage.haskell.org/package/wreq) and [req](https://hackage.haskell.org/package/req).

 For some well-known file formats are of course prepared libraries so you don't have to work with them over and over again just with functions from `Prelude`: